 All the central Manchester flour mills were destroyed in air raids.
 Nelstrops increased production to try and fill the gap.
 Family members and staff stood by with sand buckets on the roof to try and douse the incendiary bombs.
 Flour was stored at Little Bollington, next to Dunham Massey, in the Cheshire countryside in case the mill was hit and people needed flour

-Nelstrops introduced three-shift work schedules while family members and staff stood by with sand buckets on the roof to douse incendiary bombs.
-The mill escaped damage but, having survived the war, Nelstrops faced a difficult time in the 1950s and 60s as the industry began a period of restructuring and consolidation, when many family businesses were taken over by the national millers.
+Nelstrops faced a difficult time as the industry began a period of restructuring and consolidation, when many family businesses were taken over by the national millers

-Nelstrops, however, resolutely retained its independence, and in the next decades, began to see new opportunities as customers started to look for new tastes and textures.
-In the 1960s, Nelstrops were the first to implement Simon's new Entoleter milling system, which enabled much higher levels of water absorption control.
+Nelstrops resolutely retained its independence, and in the next decades, began to see new opportunities as customers started to look for new tastes and textures.

-Nelstrops continued to invest, adding a second mill to the site in the 1990’s and then being the first millers in the world to commercialise the use of Peritec in flour milling, a process of removing outer layers of bran from the wheat before milling.
-This process results in flours that are brighter in colour and free of bran specks, whilst retaining more of the nutritional components
+Nelstrops continued to invest, adding a second mill to the site and then being the first millers in the world to use Peritec in flour milling.
+This results in flours that are purer whilst retaining more of the nutritional components of wheat.

 Expansion of the original site to provide more space for investment and the growing business